eper-io/jetstreamdb/README.md

 - A K8S headless service can expose the addresses of all active pods.

+- UDP multicast is limited on K8S.
+We can use a headless service instead.

+- We use linear polling because go routines use too much memory.
+Favor scaling up over scaling out.

+- JetstreamDB relies on replicas for consistency, the backup chain

+- We can retrieve fresh items from the next level backups.

+- The variable nodes holds groups of node identifiers or addresses.
+Each layer holds the entire dataset.

 - A K8S headless service has a different local .internal name.
 We use InsecureSkipVerify=true for these cluster local calls over the external TLS API.

 - We forward requests to all active pods.
 This may add some latency.